fhdsl/AI_for_Decision_Makers/docs/no_toc/01b-AI_Possibilities-what_is_ai.md

 We often look at human intelligence the same way.
 For example, many years ago, only a few people knew how to use the internet.
 These people might have been considered extremely talented and intelligent.
 Now, the massive growth of online resources and social media mean that fluent internet use is almost required!

 <div class = "dictionary">
 **Artificial General Intelligence (AGI)**: A type of artificial intelligence that can understand, learn, and apply knowledge across a wide range of tasks, similar to the broad cognitive abilities of a human being.
 It represents the aspiration for machines to have versatile intelligence rather than focusing on specific, narrow domains.
-Check out **Types of AI** to learn more.
+Check out the following lessons to learn more.
 </div>

 ## Our AI Definition